THE PATIENTS’ STORIES

 In 2011 Callum was serving in the British Army when he lost both his legs in an explosion in Afghanistan aged 22.
 Callum, like thousands of other people across the UK, uses cannabis medically to ease his intense pain.
-But despite the evidence that has led 24 US states and many countries across Europe and the rest of the world to legalise access to medical cannabis, it remains illegal in the UK.
+But despite the evidence that has led 29 US states and many countries across Europe and the rest of the world to legalise access to medical cannabis, it remains illegal in the UK.
 So he is left in the terrible dilemma of having to suffer in silence or to break the law to access his medical cannabis.
-If you think that Callum should have the right to access medical cannabis through their doctor and pharmacy please sign the petition calling for UK doctors to have the freedom to prescribe medical cannabis in circumstances where they judge it will help their patients and for that prescription to be honoured at the pharmacy’.
+If you think that Callum should have the right to access medical cannabis through his doctor and pharmacy please sign the petition calling for UK doctors to have the freedom to prescribe medical cannabis in circumstances where they judge it will help their patients and for that prescription to be honoured at the pharmacy’.

 “I was diagnosed with Rheumatoid Arthritis at the age of 27 and rely on cannabis for pain relief, and to combat the side effects of prescribed treatments for my condition, that would otherwise prevent me from staying in full time employment.”